lopho/sd-video/README.md

-  from torch.utils.data import DataLoader from sd_video import SDVideo from functools import partial from trainer import SDVideoTrainer, MiniTestSet, collate_fn model = SDVideo('path/to/model')
+  from torch.utils.data import DataLoader from sd_video import SDVideo from functools import partial from trainer import SDVideoTrainer from dataloader.gif import GifSet, gif_collate_fn model = SDVideo('path/to/model')
-  # example dataset, expects folder with gifs + text files (0001.gif, 0001.gif.txt)
+  # example dataset, expects folder with gifs + text files (0001.gif, 0001.txt)
-  dataset = MiniTestSet('path/to/dataset')
+  dataset = GifSet('path/to/dataset')
   # if you write your own dataset and collate_fn
   # the trainer expects batches in the following format:
   # { 'pixel_values': tensor with shape b f c h w,